 5. Laundry Use

-Another way to reduce water use is to ask your guests to bring their own sheets and towels and to limit or do not provide access to the washing machine during their stay.
+Ask your guests to bring their own sheets and towels and limit or do not provide access to the washing machine during their stay

 6. Landscaping